 Want to know a secret that the investment management industry would never tell you?
-You don’t need to waste every precious moment worrying or wondering what your finances will look like 20 years from now.
+You don’t need to waste every precious moment worrying what your finances will look like in 20 years.

 Don’t get me wrong, planning for the future is important, you probably don’t want to or might not be able to work your whole life.
 Even if your employer offers all the perks from in-house massages to free lunches, you’re still working.
 Some days working isn’t so bad, but everyone has days when the desire to do what you want exceeds your desire to commute.
 And perks or not, you just don’t want to go!